 If we wanted to stop at just a first screen run we would set the WFME form inputs Metric Top N boxes to blank.
 If we did this using the values shown in the form example above but with the Metric Top N boxes set to blank, we would generate the following WFME Ave output.
 The WFME columns are described below Below.
 Shown is the first screen WFME computer run along with a small sample of other filter combinations that are constructed in a similar manner.
 Notice that the out-of-sample results from a first screen metric filter are not as good as the two screen metric filter described below.

 We could stop at this first of screen or go to a second screen which usually results in better out-of-sample performance.
 Below describes a second screen run.

-After the WFME has completed it's run click in the Excel icon above Ave File on the WFME form and the Ave File automatically loads into Excel.
-Below is a snippet of the Ave File output from a WFME run sorted by the total out-of-sample net profit statistic (toNP).
-This example shows the partial output file from a WFMEx64v8 run on the PWFOv5t files generated with the Nth Order Fixed Memory Polynomial Strategy that was run on 1 contract of the Euro(EC) 1 minute bar futures for the 304 weeks from 8/5/2011 to 5/26/2017.
+After the WFME has completed its run click in the Excel icon above Ave File on the WFME form and the Ave File automatically loads into Excel.
+Below is a snippet of the Ave File output from a WFME run sorted by total out-of-sample net profits (toNP).
+This example shows the partial output file from a WFMEx64v8 run on the PWFOv5t files generated with the Nth Order Fixed Memory Polynomial Strategy that was run on 1 contract of the Euro(EC) 1 minute bar futures for the 298 weeks from 8/5/2011 to 4/14/2017.
 The in-sample(IS) period is 30 calendar days and the out-of-sample(OOS) period is 7 calendar days or one week.
-Sundays were automatically skipped because this strategy only traded between 7am to 1500 CST
+Sundays were automatically skipped because this strategy only traded between 7am to 1500 CST.

 The WFME Columns are defined as follows